 17. Visit Látrabjarg cliffs, the westernmost point of Europe | Westfjords

 If you made a great decision and decided to visit the magical Westfjords, you really have to go to a place called Látrabjarg.
 You can find there spectacular cliffs, one of the highest in Europe – some of them have more than 400 m.
 Apart from that, Látrabjarg is the westernmost point in Europe.
 And if that wasn’t enough, it is the largest European bird breeding spot.
 In the summer you can spot there lots of puffins and other interesting birds.
+It’s a fantastic place for photographing puffins.

 In addition to these honourable titles, Látrabjarg is also famous for its great beauty.
 A hiking trail leads along the exciting cliffs’ edge.
 If you decide to walk along it, be sure that it will be a memorable stroll which can give you a high dose of adrenaline.